skullface/protest.wtf/_resources/what-to-do-during-protest.md

 Guard your anonymity.
 Conceal as many identifiable characteristics as possible.
 Avoid surveillance.
 It might sound like overkill, but it’s not.

 ### Protect the identity of others
 DO NOT upload photos or videos with metadata, protestors’ faces or identifiable markings.
 Consider not taking photos or videos at all.
-Take a screenshot of your photo instead of posting the original photo directly to remove identifying metadata.
+Take a screenshot of your photo instead of posting the original photo directly.
+Doing this removes identifying metadata.

 If you are a photo journalist or videographer, [follow responsible practices](https://twitter.com/sarahmcgphoto/status/1266936193373143041).